Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 Asked by The Associated Press whether the Kremlin has received an official confirmation of Prigozhin’s death, Peskov referenced Putin’s remarks from a day earlier: “He said that right now all the necessary forensic analyses, including genetic testing, will be carried out.
 Once some kind of official conclusions are ready to be released, they will be released.”

-Britain’s defense ministry said Friday that the presumed death of Russian mercenary leader Yevgeny Prigozhin in a plane crash could destabilize the Wagner Group,
+Britain’s Defense Ministry said the presumed death of Prigozhin could destabilize his Wagner Group of private military contractors.

 “The demise of Prigozhin almost certainly would have a deeply destabilizing effect on the Wagner Group.
-His personal attributes of hyperactivity, exceptional audacity, a drive for results and extreme brutality permeated Wagner and are unlikely to be matched by any successor,” the ministry wrote in a statement.
+His personal attributes of hyperactivity, exceptional audacity, a drive for results and extreme brutality permeated Wagner and are unlikely to be matched by any successor,” the ministry said in a statement.

-Wagner mercenaries were key elements of Russia’s forces in its war in Ukraine, particularly in the monthslong fight to take the city of Bakhmut, the conflict’s most grueling battle.
+Wagner mercenaries were key elements of Russia’s forces in its war in Ukraine, particularly in the long fight to take the city of Bakhmut, the conflict’s most grueling battle.
 Wagner fighters also have played a central role projecting Russian influence in global trouble spots, first in Africa and then in Syria.

 “When it comes to the future (of Wagner), I can’t tell you anything — I don’t know,” Peskov said.

-The jet crashed Wednesday soon after taking off from Moscow, carrying Prigozhin, six other Wagner members, and a crew of three, according to Russia’s civil aviation authority.
+The jet crashed Wednesday soon after taking off from Moscow for St. Petersburg, carrying Prigozhin, six other Wagner members, and a crew of three, according to Russia’s civil aviation authority.
 Rescuers found 10 bodies, and Russian media cited anonymous sources in Wagner who said Prigozhin was dead.
 But there has been no official confirmation.

 President Joe Biden, speaking to reporters Wednesday, said he believed Putin was likely behind the crash.